 Proposal: Turn in a typed project proposal of 1-2 pages on the day listed in the schedule.
 The proposal should include: the target market chosen, an explanation of the target market, why the target market was chosen, where you will gather information regarding the target market (library sources, interviews, Internet, etc.), proposed schedule of activities and due dates, and any anticipated problems.
 Please list the references you have found so far, preferably about 15 references.
 The target market must be approved by Dr. Williams.

-Oral presentation: Each individual will present his/her target market analysis report in class accompanied with a PowerPoint presentation and a detailed approximately 8-10 page outline.
+Oral presentation: Each individual will present his/her target market analysis report in class accompanied with a PowerPoint presentation and a detailed approximately 8-10 page outline (meant to function as your speaker notes).
 The title page, table of contents, references, and appendix (which includes a copy of the PPT slides and a copy of the proposal at the very least) are not counted in the 8-10 pages, but must be present.
 Two copies of the outline and PPT slides (2 copies of each) for the instructor are due at the beginning of the oral presentation – I would request that these be integrated into one unified document/paper, but two copies of that integrated document/paper must be given to me at the beginning of the presentation.
 Here are some additional basics: formal presentation, approximately 20 minutes per person (and we will be as flexible as possible given whatever time constraints), use professional notecards, dress as for a job interview, and review attached Oral Presentation Guidelines.
-Please note: Have multiple sources for your PPT material (6 slides per page, about 15-20 slides is normal, print in “black and white only,” left to right as we read), e.g., flash drive for my computer, burn a CD and then use it in my computer, email a copy to yourself and open it in class, and email a copy to me to use in class.
+Please note: For backup purposes, have multiple sources for your PPT material (6 slides per page, about 15-20 slides is normal, print in “pure black and white only,” left to right as we read), e.g., flash drive for my computer, burn a CD and then use it in my computer, email a copy to yourself and open it in class on my computer, and email a copy to me to use in class.
 I would recommend that you do 2-3 of these methods so that you have a fall-back option.
 Do not use your own computer for the in-class presentation.
 If you have a Mac, go to the computer lab to learn how to save it properly so that it will play on my PC.
 Also, your outline may be more detailed than your presentation.
 These presentations will be critiqued by the class.
 Target market analysis report presentations will run throughout the last one-third of the semester.
 Presentation dates for the Target Market Analysis will be chosen on the day listed in the schedule.

 The successful completion of this assignment will meet learning objectives LO1, LO2a, LO2b, LO3.
 LO4, M2, M3, and M4.